venasolutions/bosk/docs/guide.md

 [^nonexistent]: It may seem preferable to throw an exception at submission time in such cases.
-However, driver implementations are explicitly allowed to queue updates and apply them later, since queueing is often a key strategy to achieve robust, scalable distributed systems.
+However, driver implementations are explicitly allowed to queue updates and apply them later, because queueing is often a key strategy to achieve robust, scalable distributed systems.
 Requiring synchronous confirmation about the current state of the bosk rules out queueing.
 By requiring these operations to be ignored, bosk ensures the behaviour is the same in local development and in production, and so any confusion caused by this behaviour should be encountered early on in the application development process.